 However, leading up to the wedding, we didn’t realize how much work it would be to create a wedding venue from scratch.
 My parents had started their lavender farm in early 2019 but had not had any events, so we had to design and rent everything to make it what it was.
 There was a lot of stress, but it all came together better than we could have imagined.

 Kendra is the one with the eye for decorating and did a lot of the styling herself.
 She searched all over Pinterest, and when she came across “Moody” themed weddings, she was set on that for ours!
 We also love the moon and feel connected to the evolution of the moon’s phases.
 We searched specifically for a wedding date with a full moon and chose October 12th because of that.
 It was moody, witchy, romantic, and lovely.

-Kendra searched everywhere and ordered lots of different pieces online before coming across a suit from Banana Republic.
+Kendra searched everywhere and ordered lots of different pieces online before coming across a suit from the Banana Republic.
 She pieced together all her different accessories, shoes, and suit from different places.
-It took her forever to finally piece together everything that she wanted.
+It took her forever to piece together everything that she wanted finally.